theystemYT/theystems-Menu/README.md

 - And the menu is coded by [ChatGPT.](chatgpt.com)
 - Also, before an update, we test the script before updating to confirm it works.
 So trust me, the script will always work.
 But if it doesn't work, don't worry!
 A patch will be coming soon.
-> [!IMPORTANT]\
+> [!IMPORTANT]
 > Keep in mind that this script may not work for all executors.
-It has only been tested with Delta Executor and KRNL executor and they work just fine.
+It has only been tested with Delta Executor and KRNL executor and they work just fine on those executors.